media we like - May 2026

 Deed-in-hand, they hired the man that sold them the land to build a 3-bedroom cabin:

-Over the years, the Camp became a classroom where George Augustus could pass down lessons, stories, tricks, and trades — Swimming, fishing, water skiing, and general carpentry were opportunities to sharpen your intelligence and test your courage.
+Over time the Camp became a classroom where generations of Cuttings learned skills, tricks, and trades — swimming, fishing, water skiing, and general carpentry were opportunities to sharpen your intelligence and test your courage.

-Many generations of Cuttings experienced the Camp.
-Here’s a description of my how my Dad, spent his summers, told by his cousin George:
+Here’s a description of my how my Dad spent his summers, told by his cousin George:

 Swim class took place on the wharf.
 Grandpa simply picked him up and threw you into the water and waited.
 I thought Robert was going to drown.
 Sometimes he came up gurgling, but he quickly learned to swim several different strokes.
 Swim class taught him not to be afraid of water and how to survive in it.